-But it’s a point when all the elements come together in unity.
-The ideal image is is caught on film or, nowadays, digital device.
+But it’s a point when all things come together in unity.
+The ideal image caught on film or, nowadays, digital device.

-Cartier-Bresson got there gradually, starting out with music and paint.
-Photography drew him away, because it grabbed reality and held it.
+Cartier-Bresson got there gradually, starting out with music and painting.
+Photography drew him away from those flirtations, because it grabbed reality and held it.

 Following in the accidental footsteps of Eugene Atget (See Atget, Paris), Cartier-Bresson’s realistic pictures were like nothing before.